montasirfahim/Contest-App-using-Python-Django/README.md

 It is designed to be simple, easy to understand, and extendable for other features or use cases.

+However, I did not focus on front-end.
+I will design a better user-friendly interface latter.

+You may visit my **[Portfolio](https://montasirfahim.github.io/Portfolio/)** website to explore my all projects and know more about me in one place

 ## Features
 - User authentication (login, registration).
 - Creation and management of problems and submissions.